Elation as Shrewsbury School Wins Two Prestigious National Awards

 Over the last year pupils, and staff, have supported Shropshire hospitals and care homes, the local food bank, conservation projects, local schools with reading and sport, as well as, raising money in groups or through whole school activities for several local, national and international charities.

-During the national lockdown period this year, the School adapted to support urgent local needs.
+During the national lockdown, the School adapted to support urgent local needs.
 We donated and manufactured thousands of items of PPE for frontline workers, encouraged and promoted fundraising and charitable action from our own community across the country and abroad, made donations to food banks and adapted our community volunteering programme to work virtually by streaming musical performances into care homes and writing letters to the elderly to mitigate increased social isolation.

 Our community and partnership work continues to evolve as we expand our strategy of ‘Sharing Shrewsbury’.
 A successful joint bid with the Marches Multi-Academy Trust for DFE Partnership will enable us to further develop and enhance our joint work in Mathematics and Careers with local schools.
-We have also recently launched a STEM partnership with Imperial College London to support local year 10 pupils by raising aspirations in the sciences and Maths.
+We are also part of a STEM partnership with Imperial College London to support local year 10 pupils by raising aspirations in the sciences and Maths.

 The above wealth of meaningful community engagement exemplifies Shrewsbury’s ‘Culture of Kindness’ nurtured in all pupils and staff at the school – it endures in the hearts of all Salopians (our alumni) for life.